conmaol/maglocunus/d/data_models.md

     }
 ```

 As with class diagrams, in an ER diagram every entity type is represented by a box, again with the name of the entity type in the top part of the box.
-The ER diagram contains three boxes ‘student’, ‘teacher’, and ‘course’
+This ER diagram formalises three entity types ‘student’, ‘teacher’, and ‘course’

 Note that, unlike the class diagram above, this ER diagram does not contain entity types for ‘person’ or ‘event’.
-This is because ER diagrams cannot represent inheritance or subtypes relations between entity types – there is no way of saying ‘every student is a person’.
+This is because ER diagrams cannot represent inheritance or subtype relations between entity types – there is no way of saying ‘every student is a person’.
 In this respect at least, ER diagrams are *less expressive* than class diagrams.

 The lower part of the boxes lists the attributes associated with the entity type, so:
 - Every teacher has a name.